President's Welcome

 A very warm welcome to the Oxford University Touch Rugby Club (OUTRC)!
 I am pleased

 you found our website.
 Whether you are a student, community member, or visitor, this is a great place to learn more about our club, our teams, and our sport.
 Explore its pages, find answers to your questions, and get a sense of what makes our club so special.
-For the most up-to-date information, including our term card and membership information, please join our Facebook Group and follow us on
+For the most up-to-date information, including our term card and membership information, please join our Facebook Group, follow our Facebook page and find us on Instagram.

-The 2023-2024 season was one for the history books!
-We saw the largest ever Varsity event held on home ground at Worcester College with Oxford taking a decisive win, at BUCS we not only entered our inaugural second team, the Orcas, but the Oxford Blues finished the season with their highest-ever ranking, we were awarded the BUCS Club Spirit Award, and in the Oxford University Sport Awards we won Club of the Year, as well receiving nominations for Diversity and Inclusion, Team of the Year, Student Coach of the Year, and Sporting Moment of the Year.
-OUTRC also awarded its inaugural Half-Blues to a dedicated and talented group of players who above all encapsulate what it means to be a team player.
-With this momentum, there is so much hope and potential for the new year.
+The 2024-2025 season was one for the history books!
+We saw decisive Varsity wins on Cambridge ground at Girton College with Oxford taking home the 1st, 2nd, and Women's trophies, at BUCS we entered both our Blues and Orcas in every round, with the Orcas making their national debut, and to capitalise on last year's success at the Oxford University Sport Awards our very own Samuel Thompson won Student Coach of the Year.
+OUTRC awarded its second class of Half-Blues to a dedicated and talented group of players who above all encapsulate what it means to put the team first.
+With this momentum, there is so much hope and potential for this year.

-The 2024-2025 season is very promising.
-We will continue to compete in the BUCS championship, as well as look for a clean sweep in the Varsity matches against Cambridge.
-Our exceptional captains, Tabs and Sam, updated our training programme to reach a high performance standard: competitive excellence and joy of sport are our goals.
+The 2025-2026 season is very promising.
+We will continue to compete in the BUCS championship, as well as look for a clean sweep in the Varsity matches against Cambridge on home ground once again.
+We'll be debuting a new training pitch and an optimised schedule with the return of run club coffees and post training pub.
 From socials to team-bonding activities, you can also expect an active and engaging life beyond the pitch.

 I look forward to seeing you on the pitch.
 Do get in touch with your questions.
 Our committee members; our senior players; and our club members stand ready to support you in any way we can!